Article updated: January 04, 2023

 Safeguard against social account disconnections

-While some social account disconnections are to be expected, you can prevent many others.
-To keep your accounts and data secure, social networks will cause your accounts to disconnect when they identify certain behaviors.
+While some social account disconnections are expected, you can prevent many others.
+To keep your accounts and data secure, social networks cause your accounts to disconnect when they detect certain behaviors.
 You can safeguard your accounts against these disconnections by following these guidelines:

 See Why social accounts disconnect to learn what causes disconnections.
-The more you know, the easier it will be to maintain longer-lasting connections with your accounts.
+The more you know, the easier it is to maintain longer-lasting connections with your accounts.

 Don’t share social account login credentials (usernames and passwords) between team members.
 Each person should be signing in to their own social accounts.
 Social networks can disconnect accounts when they detect users signing in to the same account from different devices, web browsers, or geographic locations.
 If you need to share access to a social account, do it with Hootsuite permissions.
 See Assign permissions (Business and Enterprise plans) or Assign permissions (Team plan) for more details.

-If more than one team member needs access to a Page or group, make sure each of their individual social accounts have Admin access to the Page or group.
+If more than one team member needs access to a Page or group, make sure each of their social accounts has Admin access to the Page or group.

 Make sure that you and your team members know who will manage Page and group connections to Hootsuite.
 Whoever adds or reconnects Pages and groups with their social account needs to remain listed as an Admin of the Page or group.
 If an Admin's Page role or permissions are changed, the account will disconnect.

 Avoid revoking Hootsuite's access from your social account's settings.
-When a social account is added to Hootsuite, the Hootsuite app gets listed as an authorized integration in your social account’s settings.
+When a social account is added to Hootsuite, the Hootsuite app gets authorized in your social account’s list of integrations.
 If Hootsuite is removed from that list (known as revoking access), the account will disconnect.
 Revoking not only disconnects your personal social account, but any Pages or groups you may have connected with your credentials.